d18c7db/Gauntlet_FPGA/readme.md

 - wallleft  color index expected 297 observed 248
 - walltop   color index expected 298 observed 247

 It appears that the pattern is the original value lower byte + x20 xor 0xff.
 This incorrect data comes from the GPC (Graphic Priority Control) chip `12M` which in turn receives it from PFHS (Play Field Horizontal Scroll) chip `12K`.
-Since many of the custom chips in this schematic are based on earlier versions implemented with discrete components, checking schematic SP-277 for the Atari System 1 where this PFHS was based from, shows there is a small 64 bit 74F189 RAM chip inside the PFHS.
+Since many of the custom chips in this schematic are based on earlier Atari arcade versions implemented with discrete components, checking schematic SP-277 for the Atari System 1 where this PFHS implementation is based on, shows there is a small 64 bit 74F189 RAM chip inside the PFHS.
 The mistake made was to assume that the data that goes into the RAM chip comes out exactly the same, but upon reading the RAM datasheet it turns out the data coming out of RAM is the **complement** of the data going in!
 After inverting the outputs from the PFHS RAM chip the PF now shows correct colors:
 [![Correct Playfield](doc/images/14.png)](doc/images/14.png)

 ### Debugging Motion Objects
 Sprites do not show on screen at all.
 When sprites exist on the screen, it seems `/VMATCH` asserts during sprite presence but, horizontal match doesn't so the `MATCH` signal is never asserted.
 It seems the `6S` F/F VHDL implementation is wrong, something with having both set and presets, output `6S9` is never preset by `/VERTDL`, also `6S6` output is **inverted**, not just straight through.
 After inverting output `6S6` and fixed async preset of F/F `6S` sprites now show (corrupted) on top of screen and they seem to repeat instead of just showing once.
 Further research shows that `MOHLB` (Motion Object Horizontal Line Buffer) had miscellaneous logic issues that needed correcting.

 ### More CRAM debugging
 Just when the colors appeared to be OK, it became apparent that sprites like 0863 (ghost) show up with wrong colors.
 Investigating why an incorrect color palette is selected leads to discovering that CRA5, CRA7 outputs from 8U page 15 are stuck low because they were not driven (were left unconnected).
-After connecting them to the appropriate drivers the colors are not much better.
+After connecting them to the appropriate drivers the colors are now much better.
 Below left is what it looked like before, right is what it looks like after the fix.
 [![Color Trouble](doc/images/16.png)](doc/images/16.png)

 ## Outstanding Bugs
 These bugs may be "outstanding" but they don't deserve a standing ovation or a parade.
 They need to be unceremoniously squashed.

 ### Debugging Motion Objects Overlap
 Problem with sprite overlay, when sprites (like the ghosts) are overlapping, some minor corruption is visible, for example the shadow of the top ghost's arm is not obscuring the ghost underneath.
-Suspect GPC (Graphic Priority Control) problem.
+Suspecting GPC (Graphic Priority Control) problem.

 Left: how it looks, Right: how it should look.
 [![Sprite Overlap](doc/images/17.png)](doc/images/17.png)